 Retinoblastoma is an eye cancer in children that can be caused by defects in the RB1 gene.
 Children with this gene defect also have a higher risk of developing bone or soft tissue sarcomas, especially if the retinoblastoma was treated with radiation.

 Werner syndrome is caused by defects in the RECQL2 gene.
 Children with this syndrome have problems like those seen in the elderly.
 These include cataracts, skin changes, and clogged heart arteries (arteriosclerosis) which can lead to heart attacks.
 They also have an increased risk of cancer, including soft tissue sarcomas.

-Lymphangiosarcoma (a malignant tumor that develops in lymph vessels) is a very rare complication of chronic lymphedema.
+Lymphangiosarcoma (a malignant (cancer) tumor that develops in lymph vessels) is a very rare complication of chronic lymphedema.

 Exposure to vinyl chloride (a chemical used in making plastics) is a risk factor for developing sarcomas of the liver, but it hasn't been proven to cause soft tissue sarcomas.
 Arsenic has also been linked to a type of liver sarcoma but not soft tissue sarcoma.
 Exposure to dioxin and to herbicides that contain phenoxyacetic acid at high doses (such as might occur in people who work on farms) may also be risk factors, but this isn't known for certain.
 There's no evidence that herbicides (weed killers) or insecticides, at levels encountered by the general public, cause sarcomas.